-EDEN PRAIRIE, Minn., Oct.
-25, 2013 (GLOBE NEWSWIRE) -- Sunshine Heart, Inc. (Nasdaq:SSH), today announced that on October 21, 2013, the Compensation Committee of its Board of Directors approved five equity awards under Sunshine Heart's New-Hire Equity Incentive Plan, as material inducements to five individuals' entering into employment with the Company.
+EDEN PRAIRIE, Minn., Sept.
+12, 2014 (GLOBE NEWSWIRE) -- Sunshine Heart, Inc. (Nasdaq:SSH), today announced that on September 9, 2014, upon the recommendation of its Compensation Committee, the Company's independent directors approved three equity awards under Sunshine Heart's New-Hire Equity Incentive Plan, as material inducements to three individuals entering into employment with the Company.
 The equity awards were approved in accordance with NASDAQ Listing Rule 5635(c)(4), which also requires a public announcement of equity awards that are not made under a stockholder approved equity plan.

-In connection with their entering into employment with Sunshine Heart, the five individuals, who were not previously employees or directors of Sunshine Heart, received options to purchase an aggregate of 303,000 shares of the Company's common stock.
-Options granted to four of the new hires, for an aggregate of 268,000 shares, including the option for 148,000 shares granted to Patrick Verta, Sunshine Heart's newly hired Chief Medical Officer, have an exercise price of $10.73 per share, which is equal to the closing price of the Company's common stock on October 21, 2013.
-One of the options, for 35,000 shares, will be granted effective October 28, 2013, and will have an exercise price equal to the closing price of the Company's common stock on that date.
-All five options have ten-year terms and vest over a period of four years, with 25% vesting one year after the date of grant and the remaining 75% vesting in 36 approximately equal monthly increments, provided the new hire's employment is continuing on each such date, and subject to acceleration or forfeiture upon the occurrence of certain events as set forth in the new hire's option agreement.
+In connection with their entering into employment with Sunshine Heart, the three individuals, who were not previously employees or directors of Sunshine Heart, received options to purchase an aggregate of 19,000 shares of the Company's common stock.
+The options have an exercise price of $5.73 per share, which is equal to the closing price of the Company's common stock on September 9, 2014.
+All three options have ten-year terms and vest over a period of four years, with 25% vesting one year after the date of grant and the remaining 75% vesting in 36 approximately equal monthly increments, provided the new hire's employment is continuing on each such date, and subject to acceleration or forfeiture upon the occurrence of certain events as set forth in the new hire's option agreement.

 About Sunshine® Heart

-Sunshine Heart, Inc. is an early-stage medical device company focused on developing, manufacturing and commercializing the C-Pulse System for treatment of Class III and ambulatory Class IV heart failure.
-Sunshine Heart has completed an approved U.S. Food and Drug Administration (FDA) feasibility clinical trial of the C-Pulse System and presented the results in November 2011.
+Sunshine Heart, Inc. (Nasdaq:SSH) is an early-stage medical device company focused on developing, manufacturing and commercializing the C-Pulse System for treatment of Class III and ambulatory Class IV heart failure.
+Sunshine Heart has completed an approved U.S. Food and Drug Administration (FDA) feasibility clinical study of the C-Pulse System and presented the results in November 2011.
 In March 2012, the FDA notified the Company that it could move forward with an investigational device exemption (IDE) application.
-Sunshine Heart received unconditional approval from the FDA in November 2012 to initiate its pivotal trial.
-In July 2012 Sunshine Heart received CE Mark approval for its C-Pulse System in Europe.
-Sunshine Heart is a Delaware corporation headquartered in Minneapolis with a wholly owned subsidiary in Australia.
+Sunshine Heart received unconditional approval from the FDA in November 2012 to initiate its pivotal study.
+In July 2012, Sunshine Heart received CE Mark approval for its C-Pulse System in Europe.
+Sunshine Heart is a Delaware corporation headquartered in Minneapolis with wholly owned subsidiaries in Australia and Ireland.
 The Company has been listed on the NASDAQ Capital Market since February 2012.